 Here at myLife Psychologists many of our psychologists have trained in Schema Therapy, and enjoy working collaboratively with their clients using this approach.
 To find out more or to make an appointment, contact us.

-by Anastasia Hronis Breaking Negative Patterns As humans we all have basic, fundamental needs.
+Breaking Negative Patterns As humans we all have basic, fundamental needs.
 The need for food, the need for shelter, for safety and for clothing.
 However, in order for a person to grow, develop and flourish, there are a number of core emotional needs which also must be met.
-These include the need […]
+These include the need for secure attachments with […]